Bangkit-2023-Habibul-Quran/ML-HabibulQuran/README.md

 ## Dataset

 The dataset used for this project contains Arabic Alphabet (Hijaiyah) audio files with a .wav format.
 It consists of 29 alphabets (~ 140 audio each).
+We also convert all the audio files into a CSV file with two columns representing the audio file paths and corresponding labels

 - [Audio Dataset](https://drive.google.com/drive/folders/1nEHE705xw6s9V3rrRKZF3Sthk3J5a-23?usp=drive_link)
 - [CSV Dataset](https://drive.google.com/drive/folders/1GXyFO6LGBgO-FNRjDIu5fRALkoAb2en2)